 The Institute for Entrepreneurial Leadership (IFEL)

-IFEL takes a holistic, hands-on approach to helping entrepreneurs grow their business.
+IFEL takes a holistic, hands-on approach to helping entrepreneurs grow their businesses.
 The focus is on minority and female urban businesses with a strong vision and viable business model.
 (973) 353-0611

 Procurement Technical Assistance Center (PTAC)